-Minimum eligibility requirements include Filipino citizenship, an undergraduate degree, good health, two years work experience after college in field of specialization, proficiency in English, and not be older than 40 years of age at the time of application for a grant for degree studies.
-The age requirement is waived for non-degree doctoral enrichment/doctoral dissertation research awards.
+Minimum eligibility requirements include Filipino citizenship, an undergraduate degree, good health, two years work experience after college in field of specialization, proficiency in English, and preferably based in the Philippines at the time of application for a grant for degree studies.
+There is no age requirement for graduate studies and non-degree doctoral dissertation research awards.

 Applicants for advanced research/lecturing awards must have Filipino citizenship, a doctoral degree or at least five years of substantial professional experience, good health, and English fluency.

 Filipino citizenship, at least an undergraduate degree, five years of substantial professional experience, fluency in English, demonstrated leadership qualities and record of public service.

 No. Admission to a program in a U.S. university is not a prerequisite.